JuliaF23/AI_MODEL/README.md

+## Machine Learning Model

+The ultimate goal of the solution is to focus on online bike inspections without the need for staff intervention, emphasizing the reduction of fraud within the system.

+Delving into the data collection for AI training, it includes a wide variety of bicycles, covering different models and brands.
+This aims to assist the inspection camera in performing image recognition, enabling the evaluation and validation of the bicycles.
+The information and images were obtained from the internet and from the respective bike manufacturers’ websites.
+Each image represents a distinct type or model of bicycle, with variations in color, brand, and style.
+The recognition quality is clear, as the system exclusively deals with bicycles.

 # Modelo de aprendizado de máquina

 O objetivo final da solução é focar na vistoria online de bikes, sem a necessidade da intervenção de funcionários, frisando na diminuição de fraudes no sistema.